 Large banks are shifting their focus to this “overlooked” segment as they continue to embrace new digital technologies and improve their business models.
 As they go forward, they will need to strengthen their value propositions and give SMBs more attention or risk them turning to other suppliers -- such as community or retail banks, or fintechs, that can meet their finance and servicing needs.

-But, what is it the SMBs really want?
+But, what is it that the SMBs really want?
 Or need?

-At the core of it, it’s all about being understood by their financial institution.
+At the core of it, it’s all about being understood and helped by their financial institution.

 SMBs in the US have, and continue, to struggle when it comes to accessing sufficient capital from their banks.
 As a consequence, they face bigger financing obstacles than larger corporations, such as less access to external financing, higher transactions costs, as well as higher risk premiums.
 Obviously, and it goes without saying, that is not good for business.